jekyll/jekyll/docs/_docs/step-by-step/10-deployment.md

 * [jekyll-sitemap](https://github.com/jekyll/jekyll-sitemap) - Creates a sitemap
 file to help search engines index content
-* [jekyll-feed](https://github.com/jekyll/jekyll-feed) - Creates an RSS feed of
+* [jekyll-feed](https://github.com/jekyll/jekyll-feed) - Creates an RSS feed for
 your posts
 * [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag) - Adds meta tags to help
-with SEO.
+with SEO

 To use these first you need to add them to your `Gemfile`.
-If you put them in a jekyll_plugins group they'll automatically be required into Jekyll:
+If you put them in a `jekyll_plugins` group they'll automatically be required into Jekyll:

 ```
 source 'https://rubygems.org'